clicon/clixon-docs/overview.rst

 to configuration events using Netconf message passing.

 In comparison, the tighter plugin architecture uses dynamically loaded plugins, callbacks and a shared datastore.
 See :ref:`clixon client api<client_api>` for more details.

 Platforms
 =========
 Clixon supports GNU/Linux, FreeBSD and Docker.
 MacOS may work.
-Linux platforms include Ubuntu, Alpine, Centos, and Raspian.
-CPU architectures include x86_64, i686, and ARM32.
+Linux platforms include Ubuntu, Alpine, Openwrt and Raspian.
+CPU architectures include x86_64, i686, and ARM.

 Standards
 =========